 Alternative 1 - 25 year Floodplain.
-There would be negligible direct impacts to overall employment, business, and industrial activity associated with the floodproofing of businesses and the construction of localized storm surge risk reduction measures in the nonstructural plan.
-If and when commercial structures are flood proofed, there may be a temporary impact to businesses as they could potentially either shut down or relocate temporarily while the measure is being applied, leading to a loss of revenue, change in business clients to other more available businesses, as well as a loss of wages to employees.
+There would be negligible direct impacts to overall employment, business, and industrial activity associated with the floodproofing of businesses and the construction of wetproofing measures in the nonstructural plan.
+If and when commercial structures are flood proofed, there may be a temporary impact to businesses as they could potentially either shut down or relocate temporarily while the measure is being applied, leading to a temporary loss of revenue, change in business clients to other more available businesses, as well as a temporary loss of wages to employees.
 Indirect impacts include additional employment needed to complete any construction.
-The construction of localized storm surge risk reduction measures around warehouses could temporarily and intermittently impede access to the warehouses during construction and cause drainage issues for adjacent areas and structures.
+The construction of localized wetproofing measures around warehouses could temporarily and intermittently impede access to the warehouses during construction and cause drainage issues for adjacent areas and structures.
+For the study area as a whole, temporary relocations would likely take place within the overall study area during implementation of the nonstructural measures, resulting in little if any change in hotel/motel income.